adakodasoda/adakodasoda.github.io/_posts/2018-04-15-tried-prose-io.md

 ---
-published: false
+layout: post
+title: This is my first blog!
 ---
 ## This post creating using prose.io

 I don't know what to do, but tried prose.io, it's easy

--is this gonna be list
+- is this gonna be list
--okay let's just try it
+- okay let's just try it

 ### This must be a heading in markdown